A guide for tenants living in units owned by Carling Realty Company Ltd. and Merivale Developments Ltd.

 Disabled Parking - 100 Medhurst

-We have noticed that tenants are abusing the use of the disabled parking spots in front of the main entrance.
-These disabled spots are intended for disabled visitors and/or short-term use only for disabled permit holders.
+Disabled spots are intended for disabled visitors with permits and/or short-term use only for tenants that have disabled permits.
 Tenants are expected to park in their designated parking spots otherwise your vehicle may be ticketed and/or towed.
 If you are a tenant with a disabled permit and require a spot closer to the entrance, please contact the office and we will try to accommodate you.

 Underground Parking Garage - 100 Medhurst